fusepool/fusepool-ecs/README.md

 <http://localhost:8080/ecs/content/ebaa4a3277f3299cb3fd9e69367f2c4a>:
 text/plain

 At the specified URI the content can be dereferenced.
-On dereferencng the resource a Link-header like
+On dereferencing the resource a Link-header like

     Link: <http://localhost:8080/ecs/content/ebaa4a3277f3299cb3fd9e69367f2c4a.meta>; rel=meta